 Peel Ports Group is a unique network of strategically situated ports, terminals, hubs, shipping lines and state-of-the-art services.
-While much of this document is applicable at statutory harbour authorities within Peel Ports' ownership, there are, inevitably, some variations specific to the individual Ports.
+While much of this document is applicable at statutory harbour authorities and terminals within Peel Ports' ownership, there are, inevitably, some variations specific to the individual Ports and facilities.
 Where this is the case, the relevant paragraphs are clearly marked to reflect their application at that Port.
-Additionally, there are port specific Standard Operating Procedures (SOPs) in Volume II of this MSMS which will define the local port application of MSMS procedures.
-Where applicable, these SOPS will be supported by Volume III Local Work Instructions (LWIs), and other supporting documents at a detailed level.
+Additionally, there are specific local Standard Operating Procedures (SOPs) in Volume II of this MSMS which will define the local application of MSMS procedures.
+Where applicable, these SOPS will be supported by Volume III Local Work Instructions (LWIs).